 - 4 credits of English (Language Arts)

 (Create a powerful transcript when you use 7 Sisters curriculum for no busywork curriculum that is adaptable to various levels- College Prep- Honors.)

 - 4 credits of Mathematics

 Algebra, Geometry, Algebra II, Pre-Calculus (some students will need this for college acceptance, others will not), Financial Literacy/Consumer Math, (other topics may include Statistics)

 American History, World History (can be a creative course like History and Philosophy of the Western World), Geography .5 credit, American Government .5 credit, Economics .5 credit, Social Science .5 credit (ie Psychology or Human Development) or Elective Social Studies .5 credit

-Biology with 30 hours lab, Chemistry with 30 hours lab, Health (may include Human Development, Nutrition Sciences), remaining credit will be a lab science such as Anatomy and Physiology, Physics, Marine Biology, etc
+Biology with 30 hours lab, Chemistry with 30 hours lab, Health (may include Human Development, Nutrition Sciences OR check out our user-friendly Health curriculum, High School Health for the Whole Person), remaining credit will be a lab science such as Anatomy and Physiology, Physics, Marine Biology, etc.

 - 2 or 3 credits World Language